 In 2014, the Company began investing in a small business investment company ("SBIC") fund administered by the Small Business Administration.
-During the years ended 2020 and 2019, the Company invested \$0.5 million and \$0.4 million, respectively, in SBIC.
-As of December 31, 2020 and 2019, the Company held a balance of \$2.1 million and \$1.6 million, respectively, with SBIC, which is included in Other assets in the accompanying Consolidated Balance Sheets.
-The Company may be obligated to invest up to an additional \$0.9 million in future SBIC investments.
+During the year ended December 31, 2021, the Company did not make any contributions to the SBIC fund and received a \$0.1 million return of capital.
+During the year ended December 31, 2020, the Company invested \$0.5 million in SBIC.
+As of December 31, 2021 and 2020, the Company held a balance of \$2.0 million and \$2.1 million, respectively, with SBIC, which is included in Other assets in the accompanying Consolidated Balance Sheets.
+The Company may be obligated to invest up to an additional \$1.0 million in future SBIC investments.

-As of December 31, 2020 and December 31, 2019, securities with carrying values totaling \$3.7 million and \$5.5 million, respectively, were pledged to secure various public deposits and credit facilities of the Company.
+As of December 31, 2021, securities with carrying values totaling \$17.3 million, which includes \$14.9 million acquired from the Teton Acquisition, were pledged to secure various public deposits and credit facilities of the Company.
+As of December 31, 2020, securities with carrying values totaling \$3.7 million were pledged.

-As of December 31, 2020 and December 31, 2019, there were no holdings of securities of any one issuer, other than the U.S. Government sponsored entities and agencies, in an amount greater than 10% of shareholders' equity.
+As of December 31, 2021 and December 31, 2020, there were no holdings of securities of any one issuer, other than the U.S. Government sponsored entities and agencies, in an amount greater than 10% of shareholders' equity.

-As of December 31, 2020 and December 31, 2019, seven securities and twenty-six securities were in an unrealized loss position, with unrealized losses totaling \$0.1 million and \$0.4 million, respectively.
-Two of the securities in an unrealized loss position as of December 31, 2020 have been in a continuous unrealized loss position for more than twelve months, and the remaining have been in a continuous unrealized loss position for less than twelve months.
+As of December 31, 2021 and December 31, 2020, ten securities and seven securities were in an unrealized loss position, with unrealized losses totaling \$0.2 million and \$0.1 million, respectively.
+One of the securities in an unrealized loss position as of December 31, 2021 has been in a continuous unrealized loss position for more than twelve months, and the remaining have been in a continuous unrealized loss position for less than twelve months.
 The unrealized loss positions were caused primarily by interest rate changes and market assumptions about prepayments of principal and interest on the underlying mortgages.
-Because the decline in market value is attributable to market conditions, not credit quality, and because the Company has the ability and intent to hold these investments until a recovery of fair value, which may be near or at maturity, the Company does not consider these investments to be other-than-temporarily impaired as of December 31, 2020.
+Because the decline in market value is attributable to market conditions, not credit quality, and because the Company has the ability and intent to hold these investments until a recovery of fair value, which may be near or at maturity, the Company does not consider these investments to be other-than-temporarily impaired as of December 31, 2021.

-The following table summarizes securities with unrealized losses as of December 31, 2020 and December 31, 2019, aggregated by major security type and length of time in a continuous unrealized loss position (in thousands, before tax):
+The following presents securities with unrealized losses as of December 31, 2021 and December 31, 2020, aggregated by major security type and length of time in a continuous unrealized loss position (in thousands, before tax):